daephonice/Marktape/README.md

 6. Healthcheck: `GET /api/health` → `{ "ok": true, "fetchedAt": ... }`.

-One service (`web`) runs both the FastAPI app and the Telegram bot (aiogram long polling as a background asyncio task started on FastAPI startup) — same process, same pattern as Daephon Casino.
+One service (`web`) runs both the FastAPI app and the Telegram bot (aiogram long polling as a background asyncio task started on FastAPI startup).